xe0896/obsidian/src/react/15 - reducers.md

 }
 ```

 To actually make this useful and more centralised we can use the `useReducer` hook instead of `useState` which will take in two arguments: a reducer function and initial state.
-It will return a stateful value and a `dispatch` function that we can use to pass to our reducer function:
+It will return a stateful value `tasks` and a `dispatch` function that we can use to pass to our reducer function:

 ```jsx
 const [tasks, dispatch] = useReducer(tasksReducer, initialState);
 ```

 Reducers are working with states, meaning they must follow the principle that `useState` has been following and that is we cannot allow mutation of any sort and that they must be pure.
+### Reducer x Immer
 Reducers also have a similar thing that `useState` when it comes to `Immer`, we can do:

 ```jsx